SkEditorTeam/SkEditorDocs/docs/en-US/advanced/contributing.md

 ---
 prev:
+   text: 'Extensions - Creating an Addon'
+   link: '/en-US/addons/creating-an-addon'
+next:
-   text: 'Contributing - Compiling'
+   text: 'Advanced - Compiling'
-   link: '/en-US/contributing/compiling'
+   link: '/en-US/advanced/compiling'
-next: false
 ---

+# Contributing

+Do you want to contribute to this project?
+Awesome!
+Here are some guidelines to help you get started.

-# Code rules
+## Code rules

-## General rules
+### General rules

 - Some rules should be enforced automatically by the `.editorconfig` file
 - Follow the Microsoft C# coding conventions - especially regarding naming conventions!